J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/Abuse.ch/SSL Blacklist.md

 ## 🧪 Example Scenario (TryHackMe Exercise)

-Question: Which malware is associated with the JA3 Fingerprint 51c64c77e60f3980eea90869b68c58a8 on SSL Blacklist?
+Question 1: Which malware is associated with the JA3 Fingerprint 51c64c77e60f3980eea90869b68c58a8 on SSL Blacklist?

 During the TryHackMe exercise, I used **SSL Blacklist** to investigate a certificate/fingerprint associated with suspicious activity.
 The room provided a screenshot (`SSLB1.png`) showing the SSL Blacklist output for the indicator in question.